edgedb/edgedb-js/packages/create/src/recipes/sveltekit/README.md

-# Remix Integration Recipe for EdgeDB
+# Sveltekit Integration Recipe for EdgeDB

-This recipe provides a starting point for building a [Remix](https://remix.run/) application with EdgeDB as the database.
-It is based on the official Remix starter template.
+This recipe provides a starting point for building a [Sveltekit](https://kit.svelte.dev/) application with EdgeDB as the database.

 We try to actively monitor and incorporate significant changes from the original "create-app" templates to ensure developers have access to the latest features and best practices.
 However, we might not cover every possible configuration or permutation due to the vast scope of possibilities.